mendix/docs/content/partners/sap/sap-bapi-connector.md

 * Search BAPIs within your SAP back end(s)
 * View BAPI details
-* Generate a metadata file for a BAPI (which is used to create a Mendix module containing the domain model of the BAPI)
+* Generate a Mendix domain model of the BAPI
 * Call BAPIs or BAPI sequences
 * Use the BAPI response in your application